itsgt/MatterTune/docs/guides/fine-tuning.md

-## Quick Start: Fine-Tuning a Pre-trained Model
+# Fine-Tuning a Pre-trained Model

 This guide will walk you through fine-tuning a pre-trained model for predicting molecular properties.
 We'll use a complete example with detailed explanations.